Skip to content

 This beach is pebble-heavy, so water shoes are a must.

-There’s a little beach bar that serves up cold drinks and local snacks (yes to pastizzi and Cisk) and shaded tables if you need a break from the sun.
+There’s a little beach bar that serves up cold drinks and local snacks (always a yes to pastizzi and Cisk) and shaded tables if you need a break from the sun.
 You can rent kayaks, jet skis, canoes, and sunbeds.
 Hondoq really does have everything you need for a relaxed day by the sea.
-You can read my guide dedicated to Gozo’s beautiful beaches here.
+You can read my guide to Gozo’s beautiful beaches here.

 2. Victoria (Ir-Rabat) – Gozo’s Beating Heart